surveycto/format-symbol-advanced/README.md

 This field plug-in displays symbols before, after, or below an input field with flexible layout options.
 It allows for precise control over symbol placement and sizing, making it ideal for formatting monetary values, measurements, or any data that requires consistent presentation.

+This plug-in extends the functionality of the basic [format-symbol](https://github.com/surveycto/format-symbol) field plug-in.
+If you're looking for a simpler solution with fewer options, you might want to check out the original format-symbol plug-in instead.

 [![Download now](extras/download-button.png)](https://github.com/surveycto/format-symbol-advanced/raw/main/format-symbol-advanced.fieldplugin.zip)

 ### Features

-1. Add symbols to the left, right, or below the input field.
+1. Add symbols to the left, right, or below the input field
-2.  **Default Layout:** Input field grows to fill available space, while symbols take their natural width (capped to prevent excessive consumption).
-3.  **Fixed Input Width:** Use the `field-width` parameter to set a specific percentage width for the input field.
-Symbols take their natural width (capped by remaining space) and the entire group aligns to the start (left in LTR languages).
+2. Flexible layout with intelligent space distribution
+3. Configurable input field width as a percentage of available space
-4. Proper text wrapping for symbols and vertical alignment of inline elements.
+4. Proper text wrapping for symbols and vertical alignment of inline elements
-5. The `below` symbol is always centered horizontally beneath the input row.
+5. Horizontal centering for symbols below the input row

 This field plug-in also inherits functionality from the [baseline-decimal](https://github.com/surveycto/baseline-decimal) field plug-in.